 - Show how our faith helps as we make choices and face challenges in our everyday serving

 - Help church ministry leaders use best practices to recruit, train, support and affirm volunteers they work with.

 - Help leaders facing challenges with volunteers they work with

 - Help all serve more joyfully, intentionally, impactfully and faith-fully

-However, there is a challenge, a cost that the church’s leaders must be willing to pay.
-It is absolutely essential that the volunteer chamption is given:
+But there is a cost and a challenge.
+To successfully improve the health of volunteerism, senior leaders must see that the volunteer chamption is given:

 - Official recognition of their role

 - A voice at the table: input on major events, initiatives, etc.

 - Regular access to top leadership to share ideas, challenges, concerns on both sides.